An agent and consumers outside a home

 The view from California: A 10% jump in home sales next year

 Home prices also will increase, with the median at more than $900,000, C.A.R. predicts.
-But the recent drop in mortgage rates may help with affordability.
+But the recent drop in mortgage rates may help would-be buyers.

 September 29, 2024